 Leonardo Castañeda Mercado is a border and immigration policy advocate at the ACLU of New Mexico.
 Prior to that, he worked in the affiliate’s Communications Department as an investigative reporter with a focus on immigration and border rights.

-Leonardo Castañeda is an investigative journalist at the ACLU of New Mexico with a focus on immigration.
-Prior to joining the ACLU, he was a reporter at The Mercury News and East Bay Times in the San Francisco Bay Area, where he covered the disparate impact of COVID-19 on communities of color, economic inequality, and the way large landowners had shaped the development of Silicon Valley.
+Before joining the ACLU of New Mexico, Leonardo worked as a reporter at The Mercury News and East Bay Times in the San Francisco Bay Area, where he covered the disparate impact of COVID-19 on communities of color, economic inequality, and the way large landowners had shaped the development of Silicon Valley.
 He previously worked at Inewsource, a nonprofit investigative news organization in San Diego, Calif.
-There he reported on government accountability and campaign finance and was the lead data reporter on a collaborative project mapping the construction of the U.S.-Mexico border wall.
+There, he reported on government accountability and campaign finance and was the lead data reporter on a collaborative project mapping the construction of the U.S.-Mexico border wall.

 Originally from Mexico City, he grew up in San Diego and graduated from San Diego State University with degrees in journalism and economics.